sherwincole/deep-learning-challenge/README.md

 **Summary**

 The deep learning model did not achieve the desired performance of 75% accuracy in predicting the success of Alphabet Soup-funded organizations.
-Several attempts were made to optimize the model through data preprocessing and neural network structure adjustments.# deep-learning-challenge
+Several attempts were made to optimize the model through data preprocessing and neural network structure adjustments.